On Rayleigh-Type Formulas for a Non-local Boundary Value Problem Associated with an Integral Operator Commuting with the Laplacian: A Non-local Boundary Value Problem

 where $K_p(x,y)$ denotes the $p$th iterated kernel of $K(x,y)$, to determine the first few expressions for the Rayleigh function at hand.
 Indeed, one obtains at once

 and

-However this task becomes tedious for $p\ge 3$, and we propose to obtain these power sums without recourse to iterated kernels, but by exploiting properties of the transcendental equations of which the eigenvalues are roots. \end{rmk}
+However this task becomes tedious for $p\ge 3$, and we propose to obtain these power sums without recourse to iterated kernels, but by exploiting properties of the transcendental equations of which the eigenvalues are roots.
+Note that this agrees with \eqref{sum} for $(\rho, a) = (1, 1/2)$. \end{rmk}